 - Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins

-Centralized clinical operations (data collection and management, biostatistics, clinical trial accrual, supervision of research protocols) will be based at the Cleveland Clinic Taussig Cancer Institute.
+Centralized clinical operations (data collection and management, biostatistics, clinical trial accrual, supervision of research protocols) are based at the Cleveland Clinic Taussig Cancer Institute.

-The Consortium will conduct Phase I and Phase II clinical trials along with pilot studies to identify and confirm new treatments and therapies for MDS.
-Working collaboratively to develop and implement a clinical research agenda, the six institutions will then be able to pursue that agenda more rapidly and effectively than has ever been done previously in MDS clinical research.
+The Consortium conducts Phase I and Phase II clinical trials along with pilot studies to identify and confirm new treatments and therapies for MDS.
+Working collaboratively to develop and implement a clinical research agenda, the six institutions are able to pursue that agenda more rapidly and effectively than has ever been done previously in MDS clinical research.

-Each of the six institutions will receive support for a principal investigator, clinical research nurse, data manager, and a clinical research fellow.
-Known as “Edward P. Evans Fellows”, each fellow will have the opportunity to work, learn, and grow in a truly collaborative environment, and will likely become the MDS clinical research leaders of the future.
+Each of the six institutions receives support for a principal investigator, clinical research nurse, data manager, and a clinical research fellow.
+Known as “Edward P. Evans Fellows”, each fellow has the opportunity to work, learn, and grow in a truly collaborative environment, and will likely become the MDS clinical research leaders of the future.

 We are extremely grateful to the Edward P. Evans Foundation for their vision and support in making the MDS Clinical Research Consortium a reality.
-Their support along with the commitment, dedication, and expertise represented by the six Consortium institutions, and the AA&MDSIF, will create a new direction for MDS clinical research, leading to better treatments for MDS patients.
+Their support along with the commitment, dedication, and expertise represented by the six Consortium institutions, and the AAMDSIF, has created a new direction for MDS clinical research, leading to better treatments for MDS patients.
 This effort is nothing less than revolutionary.